Looking for a engineering victory civil war? Have a look at this 2019 guide!

 Feature

-Used Book in Good ConditionDescription
+Used Book in Good Condition

 Description

 By the middle of the nineteenth century, industrialization and military-technological innovation were beginning to alter drastically the character and conditions of warfare as it had been conducted for centuries.
 Occurring in the midst of these far-reaching changes, the American Civil War can justly be labeled both the last great preindustrial war and the first major war of the industrial age.
 Industrial capacity attained new levels of military significance as transportation improved, but in this, as in many other respects, the Civil War was distinctly transitional.
 Smoothbore artillery still dominated the battlefield, horse-drawn wagons and pack mules still carried the main logistic burden, seamstresses still outnumbered sewing-machine operators.
-Astride Two Worldsaddresses the various causes and consequences of technological change for the course and outcome of the American Civil War.6.
-Pea Ridge: Civil War Campaign in the West (Civil War America)
+Astride Two Worldsaddresses the various causes and consequences of technological change for the course and outcome of the American Civil War.

 Feature

-Used Book in Good ConditionDescription
+Used Book in Good Condition

 The 1862 battle of Pea Ridge in northwestern Arkansas was one of the largest Civil War engagements fought on the western frontier, and it dramatically altered the balance of power in the Trans-Mississippi.
-This study of the battle is based on research in archives from Connecticut to California and includes a pioneering study of the terrain of the sprawling battlefield, as well as an examination of soldiers' personal experiences, the use of Native American troops, and the role of Pea Ridge in regional folklore."A model campaign history that merits recognition as a major contribution to the literature on Civil War military operations.--Journal of Military History
+This study of the battle is based on research in archives from Connecticut to California and includes a pioneering study of the terrain of the sprawling battlefield, as well as an examination of soldiers' personal experiences, the use of Native American troops, and the role of Pea Ridge in regional folklore.

 "Shines welcome light on the war's largest battle west of the Mississippi.--USA Today